-ADCETRIS (brentuximab vedotin) has been granted accelerated approval by the U.S. Food & Drug Administration for two indications:
+ADCETRIS® (brentuximab vedotin) Injection for intravenous infusion has been granted accelerated approval by the U.S. Food & Drug Administration for two indications:

-- The treatment of patients with Hodgkin lymphoma after failure of autologous stem cell transplant (ASCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not ASCT candidates.
+- Hodgkin lymphoma (HL) after failure of autologous stem cell transplant (ASCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not ASCT candidates.

-- The treatment of patients with systemic anaplastic large cell lymphoma (ALCL) after failure of at least one prior multi-agent chemotherapy regimen.
+- Systemic anaplastic large cell lymphoma (ALCL) after failure of at least one prior multi-agent chemotherapy regimen.